 PBS is currently streaming the 2 part Ken Burns documentary on the dustbowl.
 It a pretty good representation of what can go wrong when we disregard good agricultural practices for the sake of a few more dollars.
 Something that most people do not realize is that about half of the row crop farm land in the US is rented for cash.
 This means that the tenants do not have a vested interest in the land, and the land owners probably live in a city and do not have any connection to the land.
 Land rent has gotten so expensive that tenants feel the need to squeeze every last dollar they can out of an acre.
-I hear this argument all the time from people in the ag industry usually when someone is trying to justify a poor agricultural practice.

 It drives me insane.